Double bind: Development of the hypothesis

 The veterans had been able to function well in combat, but life-threatening stress had affected them.
 At that time, 18 years before post-traumatic stress disorder was officially recognized, the veterans had been saddled with the catch-all diagnosis of schizophrenia.
 Bateson didn't challenge the diagnosis but he did maintain that the seeming nonsense the patients said at times did make sense within context, and he gives numerous examples in section III of Steps to an Ecology of Mind, "Pathology in Relationship".
 Bateson also surmised that people habitually caught in double binds in childhood would have greater problems—that in the case of the person with schizophrenia, the double bind is presented continually and habitually within the family context from infancy on.
 By the time the child is old enough to have identified the double bind situation, it has already been internalized, and the child is unable to confront it.
 The solution then is to create an escape from the conflicting logical demands of the double bind, in the world of the delusional system (see in Towards a Theory of Schizophrenia – Illustrations from Clinical Data).

 One solution to a double bind is to place the problem in a larger context, a state Bateson identified as Learning III, a step up from Learning II (which requires only learned responses to reward/consequence situations).
 In Learning III, the double bind is contextualized and understood as an impossible no-win scenario so that ways around it can be found.

-Double bind communication has since been described by Mark L. Ruffalo as occurring within the context of personality pathology, specifically borderline personality disorder.
-He has hypothesized that patients with BPD engage in double bind communication as a result of their characteristic need-fear dilemma, a simultaneous need for and fear of closeness with other persons.
-A 2025 empirical study co-authored by Ruffalo and psychologist John Rucker demonstrated that patients with personality disorders use language in ways consistent with double bind communication.
+Double bind communication has since been proposed as a feature of borderline personality disorder.
+In a series of publications, Mark L. Ruffalo has argued that individuals with borderline personality disorder engage in double bind communication as an expression of the disorder's characteristic "need-fear dilemma," involving a simultaneous desire for and fear of interpersonal closeness.
+A 2025 empirical study by Ruffalo and psychologist John Rucker reported that patients with personality disorders used language in ways consistent with double bind communication.
+In 2026, Ruffalo and psychiatrist Jerold J. Kreisman elaborated this proposal into a formal double bind theory of borderline personality disorder, published in the Bulletin of the Menninger Clinic.